 – Friendly but useless customer support

-– Restrictive server settings
+– Restrictive server settings, especially in managed packages

 So how can you fix this?

-Godaddy Renewals and add-ons
+Expensive Godaddy Renewals and add-ons

-Godaddy Customer Support
+Issues with Godaddy Customer Support

-But the customer service response you receive the majority of the time from Godaddy is to just to upgrade and pay more money and this rarely ever solves the actual issue you are having.
+But the customer service response you receive the majority of the time from Godaddy is just to upsell, upgrade and pay more money and this rarely ever solves the actual issue you are having.

-Anything technical you bring forward to them is never actually looked in to or resolved (or at least in my experience).
+Anything technical you bring forward to them is never actually looked into or resolved (or at least in my experience).
 If they can’t answer your question they tend to just send you off for 24 hours until changes ’take effect’.